Information on how to properly unhook and release a Scottish salmon with conservation of future salmon stock levels in mind.

 When the salmon is ready to be released you'll feel it start to flex and kick so don't hang onto the fish for longer than necessary.
 There's no need to pull the fish back and forward in the stream or twist the fish from the tail during recovery stage as these serve no real purpose.
 If your salmon recovery strategy thoughts have been sufficient and you've placed the fish in a good steady stream to assist in its revival then it shouldn't take too long for the fish to recover.
 If you're releasing the salmon directly from the landing net then the fish will swim directly out of the net when you fully dip the rim of the net below the waterline.

 There's huge personal satisfaction in releasing a wild Atlantic salmon that's just given you one of the best thrills you can experience in any sport.
 Not only is 'catch & release' satisfying but it's a very good practise for anglers who wish to play their part for future salmon stocks.
-While there are many arguments against catch & release these tend to be from the minority of anglers and most salmon fishers are happy to release their salmon.
-The buzz of catching a perfect wild Atlantic salmon on a fly rod is special but even more special is that you've not ended that survival specialist's gene pool and set it free to reproduce as the vast majority of salmon that are released go on to do.
+While there are many arguments against catch & release these tend to be from the minority of anglers who've missed the point that dead salmon don't reproduce and thankfully most fishers are happy to release their salmon.
+The buzz of catching a perfect wild Atlantic salmon on a fly rod is special but even more special is that you've not ended that survival specialist's gene pool and set it free to reproduce as the majority of 'released' salmon will go on to do.